notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

     -v9
     - create the effect of movement of map elements like drifting clouds
 - <span style="background:navy">![_____](tags/navy.png)</span> https://foundryvtt.com/packages/token-mold
-    -v10
+    -v10-11
     - random token names
     - will `roll hp on default` unless `unchecked`
     - change adjectives to larger list
     - `check` config, `check` overwrite display name (owner)
     - `change settings in actor tab`
 ## `combat chat - probably not compatible`
-- these are mods that override the base functionality of rolling abilities or attacks, are usually not compatible and may create duplicate rolls or unexpected behavior
+- these are mods that override the base functionality of rolling abilities or attacks, are usually not compatible with each other and may create duplicate rolls or unexpected behavior
 - [jump to nav](#navigation)
 - <span style="background:navy">![_____](tags/navy.png)</span> https://foundryvtt.com/packages/midi-qol
-    -v10-11
+    -v10-12
     - kind of a pain to configure but seems to be a little better than ready set roll
-    ```
-    it can do max damage crits
-    colorize borders of attack rolls
-    buttons for rerolling attacks / damage
-    can auto roll attack and damage
-    adds bleeding status effect when health is below 50%
-    seems to hide dice when gm is not rolling public
-    ```
     - D itemacro
     - D DAE
     - D timesup
     - D foundryvtt-simple-calendar
+    - can do `max damage crits`
+    - colorize borders of attack rolls in chat
+    - `buttons` for `rerolling attacks / damage`
+    - can `auto roll attack and damage`
+    - adds `bleeding status effect` when health is below 50%
+    - seems to `hide gm dice` when gm is not rolling public
+    - `hide gm damage formulas`
+    - `auto checking saving throws and AC` hit check may require `newer versions` of `5e system`

     - <span style="background:navy">![_____](tags/navy.png)</span> https://foundryvtt.com/packages/chat-portrait
-        -v10
+        -v10-12
         - displays the Actor's portrait images on the chat messages
         - does work with `midiqol`, though `midiqol` already has something similar built-in
     - <span style="background:salmon">![_____](tags/salmon.png)</span>https://foundryvtt.com/packages/babonus
-        -v10-11
+        -v10-12
         - create custom bonus modifiers
         - `not entirely sure how this works`
     - <span style="background:salmon">![_____](tags/salmon.png)</span>https://foundryvtt.com/packages/ready-set-roll-5e
-        -v10-11
+        -v10-12
         - has the plus / minus on the roll
         - `shift` and `ctrl` allows for the roll to immediately output with advantage or disadvantage
         - alternate roll when holding `alt`